 Police Scotland defines the role of the Special Constable, as a 'member of the police force' (as defined by the 2012 Act), while the Police Scotland website highlights their role as the 'bridge between the public and the police'.
-While these definitions hold true to an extent, the voluntary nature of the Special Constables mean that they are neither true all of the time.
-Taking each in turn, the stakeholder's responses to the role of a Special will be explored.
+While these definitions hold true to an extent, the voluntary nature of the Special Constables mean that neither is true all of the time.
+The responses of the participant Police Officers in response to the role of a Special will now be explored.